cmbant/CAMB/docs/source/index.rst

 There are also general utility function for cosmological calculations.
 The main code is Python with numerical calculations implemented efficiently in Python-wrapped modern Fortran.

-See the `CAMB python example notebook <http://camb.readthedocs.org/en/latest/CAMBdemo.html>`_ for a quick introductory set of examples of how to use the CAMB package.
+See the `CAMB python example notebook <https://camb.readthedocs.org/en/latest/CAMBdemo.html>`_ for an introductory set of examples of how to use the CAMB package.
+This is usually the fastest way to learn how to use it and quickly see some of the capabilities.

 For a standard non-editable installation use::